SatyamPalkar/Python-Progress/README.md

-# Python-Progress
+# Python-Progress and Revision
-All small python code from start of the journey to present time found
+All small python code and capstone projects as well as thier revision